dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 Background.
 We start the discussion with the prevalent decoder-only architecture, and introduce the auto-regressive decoding mechanism.
 Since such LLMs are pre-trained based on the language modeling task (Equation 6), a basic decoding method is greedy search that predicts the most likely token at each step based on the previously generated tokens, formally modeled as:

-x i = arg maxP(x | x <i ),

-(8)

-x

-where x i is the token with the highest probability at ith step of generation conditioned on the context x <i .
+where x i is the token with the highest probability at ith step of generation conditioned on the context x < i .
 For instance in Figure 10, when predicting the next token of the sentence “I am sleepy.
 I start a pot of”, greedy search selects the token “coffee” which has the highest probability at the current step.
 Greedy search can achieve satisfactory results in text generation tasks (e.g., machine translation and text summarization), in which the output is highly dependent on the input [307].
 However, in terms of open-ended generation tasks (e.g., story generation and dialog), greedy search sometimes tends to generate awkward and repetitive sentences [308].

 As another alternative decoding strategy, samplingbased methods are proposed to randomly select the next token based on the probability distribution to enhance the randomness and diversity during generation:

-x i ∼ P(x | x <i ).

-(9)

 For the example in Figure 10, sampling-based methods will sample the word “coffee” with higher probability while also retaining the possibilities of selecting the rest words, “water”, “tea”, “rice”, etc.